 Up to 8 Fellows from multidisciplinary backgrounds will be selected each Fiscal Year.
 Fellows sponsored by our partners may also be included in the teams.

 We advise interested applicants to attend our events and to interact with our team, mentors and alumni to better understand the culture and training process.
 Alternatively, do attend one of our recruitment roadshows to find out more!

 We typically receive ~75 applications each year and ~15% of applicants get through to the final interview.

-SB has conducted an extensive benchmarking with local entrepreneurship programs and international Biodesign-like programmes to ensure fair compensation.
-SB will provide monthly stipends to match last drawn salary (not inclusive of bonus and CPF) up to a cap of SGD$8k/month for healthcare professionals and SGD$6k/month for non-healthcare professionals, subject to changes.
-Healthcare professionals may separately write in to their host institutions for top-up in stipends, where applicable.
+SSB has conducted an extensive benchmarking with local entrepreneurship programs and international Biodesign-like programmes to ensure fair compensation.
+SB will provide monthly stipends to match last drawn salary (not inclusive of bonus and CPF) up to a cap of SGD$8k/month for clinicians and SGD$6k/month for non-clinicians, subject to changes.
+Clinicians may write in to their host institutions for top-up in stipends, where applicable.

 Singapore Biodesign is hosted by A*STAR Singapore and is not a qualification-awarding institution.
 We will only certify your participation in the fellowship, endorsed by A*STAR and joint programme parter Stanford Byers Center for Biodesign upon completion of the prescribed programme.

 It is not a requirement to complete your AST, but that would be an advantage and preferred if you have attained an Associate Consultant position and/or equivalent.

 There is no specific age limit imposed on the applicants.